Elgin, Illinois: Arts and culture

-Architecture and historic preservation
+Architecture

 The city was known for its historic architecture and landmarks from the Victorian era, including some fine examples of homes in the Queen Anne style.
 Many of the most remarkable homes once belonged to National Watch Company executives.
 Many interesting Sears Catalog Homes arrived in Elgin as kits from 1908 to 1940.
 The Elgin Tower Building and the Elgin Professional Building are two large towers constructed in Elgin's heyday, before the Great Depression.
 The Tower Building was recently renovated, converting it to residential apartments.

 Predating Victorian homes were homes made of native cobblestone.
 It was believed that Elgin had at one time the largest concentration of cobblestone homes outside of Rochester, New York.
 Several such homes built by the earliest settlers still stand.
 They can be seen in Elgin's historic districts, two of which are recognized by the National Register of Historic Places.

 The Elgin Public Museum at Lords Park was the oldest building in Illinois built expressly as a museum that was still serving that purpose.

 Open Elgin is a free, self guided tour of downtown Elgin's architecture.
 Each April, over two dozen buildings are accessible on the tour, though the event has been postponed due to the ongoing COVID-19 pandemic.

 The nine-member Elgin Heritage Commission promotes historic preservation activity.
 The Gifford Park Association was also active in historic preservation, and conducts a popular annual house tour.